Allankw-dev/Allankw-dev/README.md

 I am a Computer Science student with a strong passion for continuous learning and professional development across multiple areas of technology.
 My interests span **web development**, **application development**, and especially **Artificial Intelligence and Machine Learning integration into real-world systems**.

 I am also deeply interested in **proper system analysis and design**, ensuring that the solutions I build are practical, scalable, and well-structured.
-I have hands-on experience developing applications using **Python, HTML, CSS, and Java**, while continuously working to strengthen my technical and problem-solving skills..
+I have hands-on experience developing applications using **Python, HTML, CSS, and Java**, while continuously working to strengthen my technical and problem-solving skills.

 --